Hillside-Labs/userservice-go-sdk/go-client/README.md

 }
 ```

-## Sessions and Session Events
+## Anonymous Sessions and Session Events

-When a User is not known, Sessions can be used to track activity and eventually resolve that activity back to a know/new User.
+When a User is not known, Anonymouse Sessions can be used to track activity and eventually resolve that activity back to a know/new User.

 ### Add Session